Submitted by on

 Bid and Win DoD Contracts with Cyber AB

 Leveraging the wealth of services and resources provided by the Cyber AB helps DIB contractors and suppliers understand how to effectively implement and manage compliance with the CMMC framework.
-This not only enhances their overall security posture, but also ensures that they are eligible to bid on and maintain contracts with the DoD.
+This enhances the organizations’ overall security preparedness and ensures that they are eligible to bid on, maintain and win DoD contracts.

 Egnyte has experts ready to answer your questions.
 For more than a decade, Egnyte has helped more than 17,000+ customers with millions of users worldwide.